 2.1 In principle, a charge per page shall be levied on senders by Administrations for the utilization of the international public facsimile service between public bureaux.
 This shall apply regardless of the telecommunication facilities (public networks or dedicated circuits) or type of facsimile terminals used between public bureaux.
+The origin Administration may decide not to levy a charge for the transmission on a separate page (where this is considered necessary) of preamble and address details only.
+The decision whether or not to levy a charge in such cases is a national matter.

-2.2 In accordance with the Recommendation cited in [3], documents for facsimile transmission shall be accepted up to a maximum size, normally ISO A4 size $(210 \times 297 \text{ mm})$, or exceptionally up to a larger size, e.g. the North American standard format $(195 \times 260 \text{ mm})$ or the "legal" format $(195 \times 335 \text{ mm})$ by bilateral agreement between Administrations.
+2.2 In accordance with the Recommendation cited in [3], documents for facsimile transmission shall be accepted up to a maximum size, normally ISO A4 size ( $210 \times 297$ mm), or exceptionally up to a larger size, e.g. the North American standard format ( $216 \times 279$ mm) or the "legal" format ( $216 \times 356$ mm) by bilateral agreement between Administrations.
 A chargeable page is that part of a document page which is reproducible by facsimile equipment.